kfahn22/NOAA_final_project/noaa.md

 #### Create a factor variable for the region of the country

-* There are 50 states plus the DC and 5 territories.
+* There are 50 states plus the DC and 5 territories.[hud.gov](hud.gov/sites/documents/22211X2CHCH.PDF)

 ```r
 states_territories <- c(state_codes$state_abbr, "AS", "GU", "PR", "VI", "MP")
 length <- length(unique(econ_df$STATE))
 ```

 Therefore, there should be 56 unique state codes.
 However, there are  69 unique codes in the STATE variable.
-There is no way to determine what code should have been entered, so when I do the regional analysis I have filtered out the observations associated with the 13 invalid state codes plus DC when creating the table on economic damage by region.^[Wen I created the table on regional effects, there was so little data for DC that it was not filtering properly.]
+There is no way to determine what code should have been entered, so when I do the regional analysis I have filtered out the observations associated with the 13 invalid state codes plus DC when creating the table on economic damage by region.^[When I created the table on regional effects, there was so little data for DC that it was not filtering properly so it was not included in the regional tables.]

 *  create a factor variable for the region of the country